In this article, we talk about:

 - Important features of a portable induction cooktop

-- Our favorite portables at different prices.
+- Our favorite portables at different price points.

 By the end of this article, you'll know enough to buy the right portable induction cooker for you at the price you want to pay.